anhlandibo/fortressbank/README.md

     ```bash
     docker-compose -f docker-compose.base.yml -f docker-compose.infra.yml -f docker-compose.services.yml up -d
     ```
-2.  **Wait for Services:** Allow all services (especially `user-service-db` and `account-service`) to fully start and initialize.
+2.  **Wait for Services:** Allow all services (especially `user-service-db`, `account-service`, and `keycloak`) to fully start and initialize.
+This might take several minutes.
+You can monitor logs using `docker-compose logs -f`.
-3.  **Database Seeding:** The `account-service` will automatically seed the `accounts` table on startup using `data.sql`.
-For the `user-service`, you need to manually seed the database.
-You can do this by executing the following Docker command:
+3.  **Database Seeding (User Service - Manual Step):** The `account-service` will automatically seed the `accounts` table on startup using `data.sql`.
+For the `user-service`, you need to manually seed initial users if they are not already part of the Keycloak realm import or created by the Keycloak administrative API.
+Here's an example using Docker to seed a PostgreSQL `userdb`:

     ```bash
+    # First get the container ID for user-service-db (e.g., 3be204ca6a71)
+    docker ps -q -f name=user-service-db
+    # Then execute data.sql inside the container
-    docker exec -i fortressbank-user-service-db-1 psql -U postgres -d userdb < account-service/src/main/resources/data.sql
+    docker exec -i <user-service-db_container_id> psql -U postgres -d userdb < account-service/src/main/resources/data.sql
     ```

     *   **Important:** Ensure the `user_id` for `testuser` in Keycloak matches the `user_id` (`a97acebd-b885-4dcd-9881-c9b2ef66e0ea`) used in `account-service/src/main/resources/data.sql` for `ACC001`.